himotoyoshi/carray/guides/devel/16b_fz_hash_discovery.md

 | `__locate_addr__(ref)` | build seen-set from `ref` (position beside each key); probe self, emit index | int64 CArray, source shape |

-The `factorize` kernel is the archetype — it exposes both projections (codes *and* levels) in one pass.
+The `factorize` kernel is the archetype — it exposes both projections (codes *and* levels) in one pass, and `CArray#factorize` hands that pair out unchanged.
 Every other kernel is a specialisation that drops one of them or replaces it with a different accumulator (counts, first-seen flag, presence bit, per-fiber max-count marking).

 ### `is_in` and the set operations — two-phase intern-then-probe